 - 4.3 This category covers a range of poor practices in which there is no clear intention to deceive.
 If poor practice is identified by the internal examiners a mark penalty will be applied to the assessment task(s).
 Details of any penalty should generally be specified in the marking scheme provided to students and the student should be given feedback on how to avoid poor academic practice in future work.
 The student will also be recommended to complete an on-line tutorial on good academic practice. - 4.4 If poor academic practice is repeated by the student the mark penalty will be imposed for each multiple or subsequent example of poor academic practice.
-This creates a strong incentive for the student to avoid further penalty and should encourage the student to benefit from the remedial effect of the advisory on-line tutorial. - 4.5 If a student is found to have committed poor academic practice: - (i) if the marking scheme used for the assessment does not specify a means of penalizing students for poor academic practice, then a mark penalty of up to 25% of the maximum mark may be applied for that assessment task by the examiner; - (ii) the examiner will recommend the student to complete an on-line tutorial on good academic practice; - (iii) the student's entitlement to resit in failed modules is not affected.
+This creates a strong incentive for the student to avoid further penalty and should encourage the student to benefit from the remedial effect of the advisory on-line tutorial. - 4.5 If a student is found to have committed poor academic practice: - (i) if the marking scheme used for the assessment does not specify a means of penalizing students for poor academic practice, then a mark penalty of up to 25% of the maximum mark may be applied for that assessment task by the examiner; - (ii) the examiner will recommend the student to complete an on-line tutorial on good academic practice; - (iii) the mark penalty will be notified to the student by the module examiner; - (iv) the student's entitlement to resit in failed modules is not affected.